ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ### **ScAgent**

+There is a base class for agents in C++.
+This class provides implemented methods to retrieve elements of the agent's specification from the knowledge base.
+All these methods can be overridden in your agent class.

+You should distinguish between an abstract sc-agent as some class of functional equivalent sc-agents described in the knowledge base and `ScAgent` as a C++ class that implements an API to work with abstract sc-agents in the knowledge base.

 This class can be used for all types of platform-dependent agents.
 The example using this class is represented below.

 ```cpp